The Playbook Paradox: Why 90% of M&A Lawyers Are Unprepared for AI

 Document these insights.
 Structure them.
 Test them on your next deal.
 Refine based on what works.

 The beauty is that playbooks compound in value.
 Every matter handled with a playbook improves the playbook.
 Every lawyer trained with playbooks carries that systematic thinking forward.
-Every AI tool trained on your playbooks becomes more valuable.
+Every AI tool trained on your playbooks will review just like you.

 What We're Doing About It

-At Jurimesh, we're working with forward-thinking M&A practices to bridge this gap.
+At Jurimesh, we're working with exceptional M&A lawyers to bridge this gap.

 Ready to start building yours?